RedHat-Consulting-UK/satellite6-server-register/README.md

 Copy the script over to the host you wish to register and give it the correct permissions using chmod.

 Next, Execute the script as root or using sudo.
-The server should now appear in the hosts within satellite if registration goes OK.
+The server should now appear in the hosts within satellite if registration goes OK:

+	./satellite6-register.sh "MyOrg" "satellite.domain.com" "rhel-7-server-rh-common-rpms" "RHEL7" "KT_MyOrg_Library_RHEL7_5"

 If you can't see the host, set the org to Any Organization and set the location to Any location and check the hosts again.